Max King (footballer): 2021 season

 However, King recovered from the poor form in the first half of the season to have a sensational second half.
 Following the Saints' bye in Round 14, King kicked 20.7.
 He had a career-best game in Round 19 against West Coast in Perth, kicking six goals and taking nine marks including eight contested inside 50 (a league record).
 King also kicked four goals straight the following weekend against Carlton.
 King (who had kicked 4 goals) suffered a groin injury against Sydney in Round 21 and was unable to complete the match.
-He was able to play the following week against Geelong, and kicked two goals in the first qtr before reaggrivating the injury.
+He was able to play the following week against Geelong, and kicked two goals in the first quarter before reaggravating the injury.
 King eventually returned to the field but was unable to play out the match.
 With the Saints out of the finals, King subsequently sat out the final game of the season.
 So impressive was King's form in the second half of the year that he was selected in the 40-man preliminary 22under22 squad.
 King also finished ninth in the Trevor Barker Award and earned the Best Emerging Player Award at the annual Best and Fairest.